Mariners vs. Rangers Player Props Betting Odds

 |0

-- France enters this game looking to extend his five-game hit streak.
-During his last five outings he is batting .381 with a double and a walk.

-Bet on player props for Jarred Kelenic, Ty France or other Mariners players with DraftKings Sportsbook.
+Bet on player props for Ty France, Jarred Kelenic or other Mariners players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!